Matthew-act546/hacker-news/README.md

 # Hacker news
-A Hacker News entering your desired amount of hacking news with the following links for reference
+A Hacker News entering your desired amount of hacking news with the following links for reference.
 <br>
 <br>
 **NOTE!** <br>